British Bugs

 A large brown shieldbug which has orange legs and slightly hooked projections at the front of the pronotum.
 The pale spot at the tip of the scutellum varies from orange to cream.

 New adults may be found from July onwards, surviving until the late autumn, and eggs are laid in August.
 Adults can sometimes be found in the early spring, suggesting that a secondary breeding cycle may be possible.
-Widespread and common across Britain in wooded areas, orchards and gardens.
+Widespread and common across Britain in various habitats.

 Adult: July-November